Transcript: Testing the Pistachio Principle

-Both the pistachio principle and the fecal excretion theory were put to the test recently by studying the effects of peanut processing on body weight.
-Let’s feed a bunch of people a half cup of peanuts a day for a month, and another group we’ll feed the same amount of nuts but we’ll grind them into peanut butter first.
+Both the pistachio principle and the fecal excretion theory were put to the test recently, by studying the effects of peanut processing on body weight.
+Let’s feed a bunch of people a half cup of peanuts every day for a month, and another group we’ll feed the same amount of nuts—but we’ll grind them into peanut butter first.

-So a half cup of peanuts worth, of peanuts versus peanut butter.
-And that was added on top of whatever they were eating in their regular diet, so calorie-wise at the end of that month should have put on a few pounds.
+So, half a cup of peanuts’ worth of peanuts, versus peanut butter.
+And, that was added on top of whatever else they were eating in their regular diet.
+So, calorie-wise, at the end of the month, they should have put on a few pounds.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.